-This bone fracture risk calculator is intended for use by GPs and other health professionals only.
+This bone fracture risk calculator is only intended for use by GPs and other health professionals.

-Members of the public should see the Know Your Bones website to self assess their bone health.
-If concerned about your fracture risk, it is also important to consult your doctor or a bone specialist.
+Members of the public can use the Know Your Bones site to assess their bone health.
+If you’re concerned about fracture risk, it’s important to consult your doctor or bone specialist.

 This study has been supported by untied educational grants from: